abhiverse01/the-coders-handbook/Becoming an Expert Coder/I. Real-World Application Development.md

         ```

   - **Error Tracking:**
-    - **Tools:** Use error tracking tools like Sentry, Rollbar, or Bugsnag to capture and report errors in real-time.
+    - **Tools:** Use error tracking tools like Sentry, Rollbar, or Bugsnag to capture and report errors in real time.
 These tools provide detailed insights into the errors, including stack traces, affected users, and the context in which the error occurred.
     - **Automated Alerts:** Set up automated alerts to notify developers when critical errors occur.
 This ensures that issues are addressed promptly.

   - **Debugging Techniques:**